FAQs

 Safety and Mobility

 This depends on your level of mobility, the fishing, and time constraints.
 On a full day trip, if you are up for a longer walk, we can get to some beautiful and relatively remote fishing spots.
-Some of the fishing spots are closer in and only involve a short walk on relatively flat ground.
+If you are less mobile or have less time, some of the fishing spots are closer in and only involve a short walk on relatively flat ground.

 So is my wife (in fact, she wrote this question!).
 If any aspect of the fishing is out of your comfort zone, we would absolutely move along to a place that better suits your comfort level.
 That said, we provide Simms wading staffs and cleated boots, which can make a world of difference in walking and balancing in rocky streams.